 My husband likes to joke that I stalked him and he saw me hiding in the bushes.
 Literally, that has NEVER happened.
 Metaphorically though, I probably go into hiding more often than I even realize.
 Vulnerability is scary!

 I haven’t tried too hard to hide my vulnerabilities on this blog (I’ve written about it here, and here), but even so, many of them remain hidden.
 Vulnerability hurts.
 And who of us really wants to show our brokenness?

 We all have some level of brokenness though.
 Even if you can’t think of any negative events in your past, your own sinful nature creates a cycle of “naked, afraid, and hiding.”
 We simply all fall into that cycle.
 We can even read the first instance of this as early as the third chapter of the Bible.
-Adam and Eve decided to eat of the forbidden fruit and suddenly they were made aware of their own brokenness and vulnerability.
-For the first time, they fully understood sinfulness and realized that they were unworthy to stand in the presence of a holy God, so they covered themselves with leaves and hid in the bushes.
+When Adam and Eve decided to eat the forbidden fruit, they were immediately aware of their own brokenness and vulnerability.
+They were scared of God, even though they had walked with him before this moment.
+Instead of facing Him, they covered themselves with leaves and hid in the bushes.